Philips CPAP

 Philips Recalls CPAP Machines

-Philips recalled the devices after it discovered that polyester-based polyurethane (PE-PUR) sound abatement foam used to reduce sound and vibration in the devices may degrade and release particles and gasses into device air pathways.
-The CPAP maker said ingesting or inhaling foam particles or chemical gasses could lead to toxic and carcinogenic effects.
+Philips recalled the devices after it discovered that polyester-based polyurethane (PE-PUR) sound abatement foam used to reduce sound and vibration in the devices may degrade and release particles and gases into the device’s air pathways.
+The CPAP maker said ingesting or inhaling foam particles or chemical gases could lead to toxic and carcinogenic effects.
 So far, no deaths have been reported.

 In September 2021, Philips began replacing PE-PUR foam in some machines with what they said was a safer silicone foam.
 But in November 2021, the FDA released a Philips CPAP recall update informing the public that the new silicone foam may also pose a potential health risk.
 The agency also released an inspection report that revealed that Philips knew as far back as 2015 that PE-PUR foam could degrade but didn’t inform the public.